-After you've sent a few campaigns in Mailchimp, it won't be long before you've got lots of cool data to work with.
-Segments are a great way to use that data to send targeted campaigns to contacts who have something in common.
+After you've sent a few emails in Mailchimp, it won't be long before you've got lots of useful data to work with.
+Segments are a great way to use that data to send targeted emails to contacts who have something in common.

-If you're new to segments, or want a shortcut to targeted sending, Mailchimp offers a selection of pre-built segments based on campaign activity, purchase history, and other valuable information.
+Mailchimp offers a selection of pre-built segments based on email engagement, purchase history, and other valuable information.